KK vs AQ: Preflop Equity & Odds

 AQo28.0%0.4%28.2%

-KK against AQ is a lopsided race: only one of the unpaired hand's cards is an overcard to the pair.
+KK vs AQ is a lopsided race — only one of AQ's cards is an overcard to the pair.
 KK wins 70.7%, AQ wins 28.9%, and 0.4% of boards chop.
-With roughly half the outs of a true two-overcard race, the unpaired hand is a clear underdog — it usually needs an ace (or a well-disguised straight or two-pair runout) to get there.
+With roughly half the outs of a true two-overcard flip, AQ is a clear 2.4-to-1 dog that usually needs to pair its live card (or find a sneaky straight/two-pair runout) to win.

 KK vs AQ FAQ